benintw/Gmail-Automating/README.md

 The purpose of this streamlit app is to send emails to a list of people given a list of contacts.

 During my time as a research assistant for this civil engineering professor at NTUT, he had to send out paper invitations to other researchers/professors to contribute to the journal.
 The number of contactee usually exceeds 100.
 It used to take his students two or three afternoons to finish this task.

-To be more specific, each inviting author has a different "discount" value; some are 50% and some are 800 CHF off.
+The only differences between these emails are "receiver_name" and "receiver_discount" in the subject line and in the body of the email.
+This is a sign for automating...

 Once I was aware of this task, i immediately took the initiative to write a email automating app to speed up the process.